SwanHubX/SwanLab-Docs/en/examples/robot/lerobot-guide.md

 INFO 2025-07-18 06:09:42 ts/train.py:239 step:200 smpl:2K ep:3 epch:0.07 loss:6.785 grdn:153.774 lr:1.0e-05 updt_s:0.078 data_s:0.003
 INFO 2025-07-18 06:09:56 ts/train.py:239 step:400 smpl:3K ep:7 epch:0.13 loss:3.020 grdn:83.672 lr:1.0e-05 updt_s:0.071 data_s:0.000
 ```

 :::

 > [!Note]
 >
-> Since the Hugging Face website is hosted overseas, if your dataset fails to upload to the Hugging Face Hub, you can manually upload the dataset collected on your local laptop to the server via SFTP for training.
-The dataset path is: `~/.cache/huggingface/lerobot/<HF_USER>/lrobot`.
+> Hugging Face is hosted overseas.
+If you have trouble uploading your dataset to the Hugging Face Hub, you can manually transfer the locally collected dataset from your laptop to the server using SFTP.
+The local dataset path is: `~/.cache/huggingface/lerobot/<HF_USER>/<dataset_repo>`.
 >
-> The path on the GPU server should be consistent, as LeRobot will look for the dataset in `~/.cache/huggingface/lerobot` by default.
+> The path on the GPU server should be the same, as LeRobot will look for datasets in `~/.cache/huggingface/lerobot` by default.

-### 6.2 Observing Training with SwanLab
+### 6.2 Monitoring Training with SwanLab

 After starting the training command, a SwanLab project link will be printed in the console.
-You can open this link in a web browser to view the model's training status, as shown below:
+You can open this link in your browser to monitor the model's training progress.
+It will look something like this:

 ![swanlab](./assets/swanlab.png)

-Pay close attention to the `train/loss` and `train/grad_norm` metrics.
-When the training reaches around 40,000 steps, the model has generally converged.
-By default, LeRobot trains for 100,000 steps, but you can control the number of training steps by setting the `--step=40000` parameter.
+Key metrics to watch are `train/loss` and `train/grad_norm`.
+The model is typically well-trained after about 40,000 steps.
+By default, LeRobot trains for 100,000 steps, but you can control this by setting the `--steps=40000` argument.

 > [!Note]
 >